Objectives of the service

 It is therefore clear that any system or service that wishes to address this urgent problem needs to account for large-scale effects, yet provide information on a useful urban scale.

 Given the challenges presented above, S[&]T together with KNMI have developed an Air Quality Dashboard for European cities, called AIR-Portal.
 AIR-Portal uses a custom-designed, local Air Quality Model that

 combines remote sensing, land use, road and local monitoring data into air quality forecasts on city level at a usable level of 100x100 meter resolution throughout target cities.
 The forecasts can be used in decision making processes for the cities involved and to inform the public about air quality on a local scale.

-The combination of global-scale and local effects enables AIR-Portal to address urban air quality issues on a global scale.
+The combination of large-scale and local effects enables AIR-Portal to address urban air quality issues on a large scale.

 AIR-Portal is aimed at three customer/user groups, which have the following needs:

 - Historic, current and forecasted air quality information;

 - Specific species (NO2, PM2.5, PM10, O3), and overall air quality index

 - Ability to assess measures aimed at improving air quality